Smart motorways: Warning safety tech must improve 'urgently'

 Radar-based technology meant to improve the detection of stranded vehicles on smart motorways with no hard shoulder is falling short of targets, the Office for Rail and Road (ORR) said.

-All-lane motorways are meant to ease congestion but critics say they have led to deaths.
+All-lane motorways are meant to ease congestion but critics say they have contributed to deaths.

 Their rollout was paused in January.